shaunajm/Efficiclean/user_manual/staffmanual.md

     - Queue
     - View Map button (highlighted in red)
     - Request Break button (highlighted in blue)
-    - Current Room button (highlighted in green)
+    - Current Job button (highlighted in green)

 - The Today’s Team section will list the teams of the day.
 - The queue will show the ordering of these teams to be assigned to a room
     - The team at the top of the queue is the team next to be assigned a room
 - The View Map button (highlighted in red) shows a map view of the status of each room in the hotel
 - The Request Break button (highlighted in blue) is where you and your team member can request your break.
 If you do not request a break one will be assigned to you.
-- The Current Room button is for you and your team member to see what room you are currently assigned to and mark it’s status.
+- The Current Job button is for you and your team member to see what room you are currently assigned to and mark it’s status.
 &nbsp;

 ## The Home Screen (Mobile)